-Welcome to tour 3.
+Welcome to Part III.
 Of the three walks, this one is the easiest to follow.
 It moves rapidly downhill at the start, then for the rest of the way very gradually goes uphill on a slight grade you probably won't notice.

 The main theme of this tour is builders, meeting four men who made Paris what it is today.
 We will visit the final resting places of Jacques-Louis David, Félix Faure, Georges Eugène Haussmann, Gioachino Rossini, Louis Visconti, Sidonie-Gabrielle Colette, Jean-Charles Adolphe Alphand, Georges Seurat, Georges Méliès, Georges Bizet, Gustave Caillebotte, Honoré de Balzac, Eugène Delacroix, Fulgence Bienvenüe, Marcel Proust, Allan Kardec and some guy called Félix de Beaujour.

 In addition to visiting more than a dozen well-known personalities, we will pass by sites unique to Pere Lachaise, including sculptures, obelisks, the tower of Félix de Beaujour the park's tallest monument which is visible from the Eiffel Tower, the Columbarium and the Chapel in the middle of the park.

 If you’ve just completed The Chairfather Tour 2, you are already at the starting point, the main intersection at the North West corner of the chapel, where Avenue Feuillant meets Avenue de la Chapelle.